microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/docs/CodeSetup.md

 *before adding the `AddFluentUIComponents()` code*

 **The `options.HostingModel` setting is used to determine the type of project you are building.
 Choose `BlazorHostingModel.WebAssembly` OR `BlazorHostingModel.Server` depending on your type of project**

+## Scripts
+The hart of this library is formed by the Fluent UI Web Components and the accompanying `web-components.min.js` file.
+From version 2.3 onwards, the script is included in the library itself and no longer needs to be added to your `index.html` or `_Layout.cshtml`.
+In fact, doing this might lead to unpredictable results.

+> **If you are upgrading from an earlier version please remove the script from your `index.html` or `_Layout.cshtml` file.**

+The script is added to the application automatically.
+This way we can safeguard that the you are always using the best matching script version.